christopherhjung/c-compiler/lib/googletest/googletest/docs/faq.md

     which can help you quickly identify which implementation is wrong.
     Value-parameterized tests only show the number of the failed iteration by default.
-You will need to define a function that returns the iteration name and pass it as the third parameter to INSTANTIATE_TEST_SUITE_P to have more useful output.
+You will need to define a function that returns the iteration name and pass it as the third declarations to INSTANTIATE_TEST_SUITE_P to have more useful output.
 *   When using typed tests, you need to make sure you are testing against the interface type, not the concrete types (in other words, you want to make